LakshayManglani/Git-Trial/README.md

 # Git-Trial
-This is my personal repository and first try to git and git hub.
+This is my First repository and first try to git and git hub.